 - there are dozens of games aimed at kids from 4 to 12 or so at www.primarygames.com.
 It’s an aggregation site: I don’t think it makes any games itself—it finds them from all over the place.
 So take care here—some of them are pretty good, but some of them aren’t.
 There’s another list I haven’t had a chance to really look through carefully here, but it looks promising.

 - PBS & CBC have a wide range of online games, usually themed to their shows, but some good stuff nonetheless.
 Usually aimed at younger children.
 Ditto my favourite: Peep and the Big Wide World (although this is really almost more for pre-schoolers than elementary kids).

 - Bonte Games has some great logic puzzles that are certainly appropriate for upper-level elementary students, and might even be okay for some younger students.
 They're fun for adults too, by the way.
 The only two I've played are Factory Balls 2 and Duck Think Outside the Flock, but I'm sure the others are good too.
 Oh, and some of the banner ads may be, um, questionable, unfortunately.

 - Lots of teachers already know about Starfall, a site with lots of simple reading games.
 I honestly am not crazy about the quality of these games, but they're not designed for me.
 My daughters (7 and 4) absolutely love it, so they must be doing something right.

 - I have scattered other elementary-level games throughout the lists below

-- Dr. Kevin Kee of Brock University has been involved in student-made history games: Outbreak (about managing Montreal’s 1885 smallpox outbreak) and the Niagara 1812 games (a set of games about the war of 1812).
+- Dr. Kevin Kee of Brock University has been involved in student-made history games.
+The only one I can find right now (but a pretty good one) is Outbreak (about managing Montreal’s 1885 smallpox outbreak).

-- There are a ton of economic and warfare simulation games.
-A quick search Manifesto Games would find you some interesting stuff (e.g. the intriguing looking Making History: The Calm & the Storm)
+- There are a ton of economic and strategic warfare simulation games.
+A quick search PlayThisThing would find you some interesting stuff (e.g. the intriguing looking Making History: The Calm & the Storm)